Dre-AsiliVentures/Basic-React-Lock-dApp/README.md

 ---

-🎉 **Enjoy your Lock dApp!** Let me know if you need any improvements. 🚀🔥
+🎉 **Enjoy this React Lock dApp!** Let me know if you need any improvements. 🚀🔥